 Lattice makes no warranty, representation, or guarantee regarding the accuracy of information contained in this document or the suitability of its products for any particular purpose.
-All information herein is provided AS IS and with all faults, and all risk associated with such information is entirely with Buyer.
+All information herein is provided AS IS, with all faults and associated risk the responsibility entirely of the Buyer.
 Buyer shall not rely on any data and performance specifications or parameters provided herein.
 Products sold by Lattice have been subject to limited testing and it is the Buyer's responsibility to independently determine the suitability of any products and to test and verify the same.
 No Lattice products should be used in conjunction with mission- or safety-critical or any other application in which the failure of Lattice's product could create a situation where personal injury, death, severe property or environmental damage may occur.
 The information provided in this document is proprietary to Lattice Semiconductor, and Lattice reserves the right to make any changes to the information in this document or to any products at any time without notice.